-opcua reconnect handle
+opcua reconnect handle ?user password?

 Reconnects the client object handle with the same parameters which were used upon the most recent opcua connect call.
+Prior settings of user/password are overwritten with the arguments user and password, if provided.

 opcua reftype ?name?